ratwithacompiler/OBS-captions-plugin/README.md

 Viewers can use the [FrankerFaceZ Browser extension](https://chrome.google.com/webstore/detail/frankerfacez/fadndhdgpmmaapbmfcknlfgcflmmmieb) which provides the ability to set fully custom caption box positions and more settings.

 Captions for local recordings currently aren't too useful.
 They only work with certain file formats (ts, mp4, mov) and only very few video players can correctly play them.
 MPV can play them normally with .ts files, almost no common video players play them in mp4 and mov files.
+For local recordings, storing subtitles as transcript in SubRip (SRT) format might be more useful: there are many tools available for post-editing subtitles in SRT format as well as for re-encoding them into various video formats.

 ### Installation (Windows):
 #### Requires OBS 23.2.1 (released June 15th 2019) or newer!